JorjaFox/website/_posts-old-blog/2009-10-15-csi-ep-10x04-coup-de-grace.md

 title: 'CSI ep 10&#215;04 "Coup de Grace" (updated)'
 date: '2009-10-15T08:00:34-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Tonight we get a racist cop killed by cops.
 Talk about the episode here!
-This post will be updated with screencaps and a recap after the episode airs. <em>Updated at 10pm Central with screencaps and a recap</em>'
+This post will be updated with screencaps and a recap after the episode airs. _Updated at 10pm Central with screencaps and a recap_'
 layout: post
 guid: 'https://jorjafox.net/?p=2070'
 permalink: /2009/csi-ep-10x04-coup-de-grace/